TradeControl/tradecontrol.github.io/tutorials/services.md

 The Edit Task screen is where users can add detail to or amend any task and can also create new tasks within the project, such as a purchase task as a 'child' task which is attached to the sales 'parent' task.
-If a new task is created for an activity which is set up with an automatic work flow (see Activities and Work Flow) then any child tasks are automatically created at the same time.
+If a new task is created for an activity which is set up with an automatic workflow (see Activities and Work Flow) then any child tasks are automatically created at the same time.
 But additional tasks can be set up manually by selecting the New Task button.
 Existing tasks can also be 'Cloned', creating a duplicate new task along with any linked tasks, with a new default Action On date of today.
 It is important at this stage to understand the way